 Papa Martin's office.
 Donna drops by to visit her dad and apologize for ruining dinner last night.
 Papa Martin remarks, "Mom obviously touched a nerve there" then asks her if she and David are really back together.
 She asks him if he thinks that would be a mistake (um, probably), and Papa Martin mulls that over for a few seconds and says David appears to be doing just fine, and that his mental illness isn't a medical impediment to a relationship.
 He adds that she's probably largely responsible for his current state of good health - being the sweet, caring, selflessly virginal cherub she is.
-She furrows her brows concernedly and asks him if their children could possibly inherit his disorder (yes, sterilize yourselves!), and he admits that chemical imbalances can be inherited - but it's not a reason not to love someone.
-She asks what Felice will say if they were to get married one day, and he tells her to grow up, grow a pair, and not worry so much about what his cunty wife thinks....and if that works, he'll look into taking his own advice and maybe one day take back his balls from Felice's purse.
+She furrows her brows concernedly and asks him if their children could possibly inherit his disorder (yes, sterilize yourselves!), and he admits that chemical imbalances can be inherited - but that it's not a reason to not love someone.
+She asks what Felice will say if they were to get married one day, and he tells her to grow up, grow a pair, and not worry so much about what his cunty wife thinks....and if that works, he'll look into taking his own advice and maybe one day free his shrunken balls from Felice's purse.

 Kelly meets up with Mark after class.
 She gives him a little pre-birthday present, then suggests they spend his birthday going to dinner and a show, then back to his place.
 He [assumes this means he's finally going to get laid and] says he definitely likes the sound of that.

 Tribunal.
 Professor Randall calls Brandon to the stand, and he testifies that he knew nothing of the plagiarism.
 Randall asks him if this is the first time he and Steve cheated together, and Brandon chuckles and says that's just like asking, "How long have you been beating your wife?"
 At the mention of the word wife, Brandon pretends like he accidentally struck a nerve.
 Randall brings up the weekly quizzes he tortured his sociology students with during Season 4, and reminds Brandon that he joined the course a few weeks into the semester.
 Randall claims that Steve failed these quizzes until Brandon came along...and after that, he miraculously began to get all As.
 Brandon denies letting Steve cheat off of him and asks Randall why he didn't explore the issue then, so Randall says he didn't realize they were such good friends.
 Brandon accuses him of doctoring the course ledger, and Randall's all, "Whoa, boy!
 That's slander!
 I'm not the one on trial here!" and Brandon snaps, "Maybe you should be."
 Chancellor Arnold says he's out of order, and Brandon glares over at him and says, "Justice is supposed to be blind.
 Not deaf and dumb."
 Hee!
-You go, Brandon!

 The gang secretly congregates at David's/Mark's house before the Surprise! part of the surprise party.
-Donna asks David if he talked to Valerie yet, and David says he did, and that she was pretty understanding...but doesn't clarify what that means.
+Donna asks David if he talked to Valerie yet, and he says he did, and that she was pretty understanding...but doesn't clarify what that means.
 Mark and Kelly pull up in front of the house 'cause Kelly is pretending she accidentally left behind her purse and movie tickets.
-When they enter the house and turn the lights on, everyone yells, "Surprise!" and Mark's all, "Ack!" and tries his best not to look peeved.
+When they enter the house and turn the lights on, everyone yells, "Surprise!" and Mark's all, "Ack!" and does his best not to look peeved.

 The Peach Pit.
 Brandon is moping at the counter, drinking coffee.
 He whines to Nat about how badly the tribunal is going and that he's most likely going to be expelled.
 Nat's like, "Yeah, whatever" and urges him to go to Mark's birthday party and be with his friends...and to not feel sorry for himself until he has something to feel sorry for himself about.
 Brandon takes the hint and leaves.